RedisJSON/RedisJSON/README.md

 docker run -p 6379:6379 --name redis-redisjson redislabs/rejson:latest
 ```

+## Trying RedisJSON

+To try RedisJSON, either use the RedisJSON Docker image, or [create a free Redis Cloud Essentials account](https://redislabs.com/try-free/) to get a RedisJSON instance in the cloud.

 ## Documentation

 Read the docs at http://redisjson.io

 ## New Commands in RedisJSON